Enter your address here to see your elected officials' positions on Alzheimer's and ways you can contact them to support

 Ensure Sustained Funding for Alzheimer's Caregiver Respite

 92,000 South Carolinians have Alzheimer's, posing a unique challenge to some 313,000 family caregivers.
-Fortunately, the Alzheimer's Caregiver Respite Program provides families with limited assistance to arrange temporary, paid care for a loved one with dementia.
+Fortunately, South Carolina's Alzheimer's Caregiver Respite Program provides families with limited assistance to arrange temporary, paid care for a loved one with dementia.
 By using in-home care, adult day centers or other services, caregivers are able to take a break and support their mental and physical health.
-We thank the General Assembly for continuing to fund this program at $900,000 in 2019!
-This vital program is funded through the SC Department of Mental Health and provides respite to over 1,300 families each year.
+Please ask the General Assembly to continue funding this program at $900,000 in 2020!
+This vital program is funded through the South Carolina Department of Mental Health and provided respite to 1,073 families last year.

 Advance Alzheimer's Policy